ronleib/ProducerConsumerRabbitMQ-Aes-/README.md

 </br>You need to get in to - RabbitMQ Command Prompt (sbin dir) , Run this commands : <br/>
 </br>rabbitmq-plugins enable rabbitmq_management <br/>
 </br>rabbitmqctl start_app <br/>
-</br> Download the project and run first the main class in Mainproducer And then MainConsumer <br/>
+</br> Download the project (ProducerConsumerRabbitMQ.rar) and run first the main class in Mainproducer And then MainConsumer <br/>